CS222-UIUC/team-07-project-smartride/docs/drive-env.md

 - If committer `Alice` wants to track a new file `alice-track2.example.txt` located in `alice/test/`, they add a new line and write `alice/test/alice-track2.example.txt :: Alice`.
 Feel free to add tabs to align.
 They **must** make sure that this file is correctly located under the specified folder.

 - If committer `Bob` modifies `alice-track.example.txt` while not changing its directory, they changes committer `Alice` to `Bob` so the first line becomes `alice/test/alice-track.example.txt :: Bob`.
 AFter Bob uploads, warning will be issued to all teammates upon syncing.
-However, Alice's result will **not** be deleted unless Alice synced the google drive by downloading, _and_ select `y` (yes) when a question asking whether they want to delete thier outdated content popped up.
+However, Alice's file will remain on the drive unless Alice themselves download from drive and chooses to delete it when prompted.

 - If `Alice` wants to keep their outdated work, do **NOT** modify the committer back to Alice **without** getting their original work back.
 This will cause Alice's drive backup to be overwritten by Bob's.

 - **NEVER** delete any line in `drive-file.txt` if you aren't the committer.
 If you think other committers should clear their outdated file, tell them and ask them to do so.

+## When to use

+- If you have already finished your first download from google drive, you will find `.env.shared`.
+This is a highly secured file that contain tokens, service config values, or other team-wide non-public variables.
+Never should be uploaded to GitHub directly.
+- Similarly, you will find `userinfo.db`.
+These database files can be large, and can vary accross users without impacting their works.
+Google Drive creates a backup for common versions, and for each one's versions that they can select on their own.
+- For example, in the future, their is a neural network model that you don't want to leak to public, use google drive!
+- **Important: Whenever you add a new file to drive-file.txt, you are waiving the right to use Git version control.
+Add that file to `.gitignore` immediately!**

 ## What's more